davecb/Play-it-Again-Sam/cmd/runLoadTest/runLoadTest.md

 * xfertime
   This is the time between the first byte of the response and the end.
-  It is the network time it takes to transfer the data returned.
+  It is the network- and sender-time it takes to transfer the data returned.
 It may be zero if all the data arrives in the first packet.

 * thinktime
-  This is the time between the end of a request and the beginning of the next one, which is an indication of a human's think time when measuring user-provided loads.
+  This is the time between the end of a response and the beginning of the next request, which is an indication of a human's think time when measuring user-provided loads.
 It is zero in load-testing use.

 * bytes
   This is the number of bytes sent during the transfer time.
+Throughput can be calculated from bytes and transfer time.

 * rc
   This is the http return code